WemXPro/documentation/developers/services.md

 ## Suspend

-The suspend function is called whenever an order is suspended either by the schedular in an event the user has not paid on time or if a administrator suspends a server manually.
+The suspend function is called whenever an order is suspended either by the schedular in an event the user has not paid on time or if an administrator suspends a server manually.

 You should handle this function call appropriately by adding a method.